 Join us to congratulate Dr. Amanda Kemp as she receives Advoz’s Dignity in Dialogue Award and facilitates the keynote conversation with special guest Janet Connors at Around the Table, the Advoz annual dinner, April 19th, at the Eden Resort.
 Tickets at AroundtheTable.org.

 A few seats remain for tomorrow’s Circle Up movie screening at Penn Cinema, 7 pm, Thursday, March 22, 2018.

-The film follows Janet Connors and another mother, as she reaches out to those who killed her son with hope for forgiveness…and the community change they create together to break the cycles of violence and revenge.
+The film follows Janet Connors and another mother, Clarissa Turner (pictured in the screenshot below, right to left) as they reach out to those who killed their sons with hope for forgiveness…and the community change they create together to break the cycles of violence and revenge.
 Join us for an evening to learn and gain inspiration for what’s possible beyond the everyday story of “violence and youth.”